 Under settings, set the resolution to 50%.
 If playback is not smooth and your computer is not able to display every frame, work at 25%.
 This only affects previews and will ease the load on your computer’s processor.
 It won’t reduce the quality of the final video.

-Just above each end of the bar are two work area markers.
-When you hit the play key, Photoshop will play just the section between these two markers.
+Above each end of the bar, there are two work area markers.
+When you hit the Play key, Photoshop will play just the section between these two markers.

-Drag these to define an area of interest to edit or use them to define a selected portion of your sequence you want rendered into a video.
+Drag the markers to define an area of interest to edit.
+Or you can use them to define a selected portion of your image sequence you want to be rendered into a video.

 Since video editing involves a great deal of play head shuffling, it makes sense to use shortcut keys to speed up the workflow.

-When in video mode, you have the option of reassigning some of your existing shortcut keys.
-They will revert to their normal function again when editing photos.
+While you’re in video mode, you have the option to reassign some of your existing shortcut keys.
+They will revert to their normal function again when you switch back to editing photos.

 You can now use: